ash-project/ash/documentation/topics/relationships.md

 By default, the `source_attribute` is assumed to be `:id`, and `destination_attribute` defaults to `<snake_cased_last_part_of_module_name>_id`.
 In the above example, it would default `destination_attribute` to `user_id`.

-See the docs for more: `d:Ash.Resource.relationships.has_one`
+See the docs for more: `d:Ash.Resource.Dsl.relationships.has_one`

 ### Has Many